 When total tumor removal is indicated, the objective of the procedure is to protect the facial nerve and avoid facial paralysis.
 In addition the surgeon tries to preserve hearing as much as possible in the affected ear.

-Three different surgical approaches are commonly used for individuals with an acoustic neuroma: retrosigmoid, middle fossa, and translabyrinthine.
+Three different surgical approaches are commonly used for individuals with an acoustic neuroma: retrosigmoid (suboccipital), middle fossa, and translabyrinthine.
 The size and location of the tumor as well as additional factors are all weighed when determining which approach is used.

 Radiation Therapy (Radiosurgery or Radiotherapy)

 Three dimensional focusing of radiation has become more accurate in recent years so that affected individuals may be treated at one session on an outpatient basis or, alternatively, smaller doses may be delivered over several sessions.
 The objective is to aim so accurately that the tumor cells are affected and damage to surrounding cells is minimized.
-Radiation therapy stops the growth of a tumor.
-Radiation therapy provides a noninvasive treatment option for individuals with an acoustic neuroma, but in some cases it may take weeks, months or even a couple years to see significant effects from this treatment.
+Radiation therapy has the ability to stop growth of a tumor.
+Radiation therapy provides a noninvasive treatment option for individuals with an acoustic neuroma, but in some patients it may take weeks, months or even a couple years to see significant effects from this treatment.
 Tumors treated with radiation therapy can start to grow again at some point later on.

 Post-treatment problems (from either surgery or radiation therapy) may include: cranial nerve deficits such facial weakness or numbness, hearing loss and dizziness.
 Headache, obstruction of fluid that surrounds the brain and spinal cord (cerebrospinal fluid), and/or decreased mental alertness due to blood clots or obstruction of flow of cerebrospinal fluid can also occur.
 Cerebrospinal fluid leakage or an infection that produces meningitis are rare complications of surgical therapy.

-Damage to the facial nerve and eye problems are two potential complications of treatment for an acoustic neuroma.
 The facial nerve may be damaged by the acoustic neuroma or as a result of surgery.
-In some cases, it may be necessary for the surgeon to remove portions of the facial nerve, resulting in temporary or permanent facial paralysis.
+In some affected individuals, it may be necessary for the surgeon to remove portions of the facial nerve, resulting in temporary or permanent facial paralysis.
 The regrowth of the nerve (regeneration) and restoration of function to the muscles of the face may take up to a year.
-If the facial paralysis persists, a second surgery may be performed to connect the healthy portion of the facial nerve to the hypoglossal nerve (nerve that controls the tongue) in the neck or the nerve to masseter (nerve that helps with chewing) in the face.
+If the facial paralysis persists, a second surgery may be performed to connect the healthy portion of the facial nerve to another nerve such as the hypoglossal nerve (nerve that controls the tongue) in the neck or the nerve to masseter (nerve that helps with chewing) in the face.
 This may bring some improvement in function to the muscles of the face.
-There are also other surgical procedures to aid in reanimating the face that can improve the function and appearance of the weakened side of the face.
+There are a number of other surgical procedures that can aid in reanimating the face that can improve the function and appearance of the weakened side of the face.

 Eye problems may develop in some individuals following surgical removal of an acoustic neuroma.
 Facial weakness can bring about incomplete eyelid closure on the affected side which may lead to irritation of the cornea.
 In rare instances, this has the potential to lead to blindness of the affected eye.
-The eye must be kept moist with frequent use of artificial tears, and a barrier applied especially during sleep, such as a moisture chamber, or taped closed.
+The eye must be kept moist with frequent use of artificial tears, and a barrier applied during sleep, such as a moisture chamber, or taped closed.
 The use of an eye patch is discouraged as it may contribute to corneal damage.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.